SofianeTalbi/WebProject/README.md

 -> Please, before continuing, download node.js:

--> Then, still on your terminal, you have to do:
+-> Then, still on your terminal, you have to do two times:

-cd WebProject
+cd WebProject-main

+-> Then

+npm install vite --save-dev

 -> Finally you can launch the web application by still typing on your terminal: